facebook/react/docs/docs/api.md

 function createClass(object specification)
 ```

 Creates a component given a specification.
-A component implements a `render` method which returns a single child.
+A component implements a `render` method which returns **one single** child.
 That child may have an arbitrarily deep child structure.
 One thing that makes components different than a standard prototypal classes is that you don't need to call new on them.
 They are convenience wrappers that construct backing instances (via new) for you.

 #### React.renderComponent